Adding a Personal Statement to Your Credit Report

 A black paper with white fix your credit written on it as it lays on top of a desk.

-Adding a personal statement to your credit report is a simple step that can help explain negative items or unusual activity on your credit history.
+A personal statement on a credit report is a short explanation you can add to your file to provide context around negative items or unusual activity on your credit history.
 A well-written consumer statement may not fix your credit score directly, but it can provide important context to lenders or other parties who review your credit report.

 You can add a personal statement to one or more credit reports by contacting each credit reporting agency individually.